-The 2nd Petitioner alleges that he was arrested on 23-06-2020, by the officers of the Criminal Investigations Department (hereinafter referred to as the CID).
-The 2nd Petitioner further alleges that the CID officers gave no reason for his arrest.
-The 2nd Petitioner has also alleged that he was thereafter detained under the Prevention of Terrorism Act No. 48 of 1979 as amended (hereinafter referred to as PTA), under three consecutive Detention Orders each of which was for ninety days.
-The Petitioners have stated in the amended Petition dated 18th May 2021, that they have produced these three consecutive Detention Orders marked P 13(a), P 13(b) and P 13(c).
-The 3rd Respondent has produced the same Detention Orders marked 3 R 5, 3 R 6, 3 R 7 and the subsequent Detention Order marked 3 R 8.
+The Petitioner alleges that he was arrested on 26-06-2020, by the officers of the Criminal Investigations Department (hereinafter referred to as the CID) while carrying out his duties at the PNB.
+The Petitioner further alleges that the CID officers gave no reason for his arrest.
+The Petitioner has also alleged that he was thereafter detained under the Prevention of Terrorism Act No. 48 of 1979 as amended (hereinafter referred to as PTA), under three consecutive Detention Orders each of which was for ninety days.
+The Petitioner has produced one of the three consecutive Detention Orders marked P. The 3rd Respondent has produced the said Detention Orders marked 3 R 6, 3 R 7 and 3 R 8.

-In contradistinction to the Petitioners' version, the position taken up by the 3rd Respondent is that it was on 25-06-2020, that the CID had arrested the 2nd Petitioner and brought the 2nd Petitioner to the premises of the CID on 26-06-2024 for the purposes of questioning.
-It is also the position of the 3rd Respondent that the CID arrested the 2nd Petitioner on 25-06-2020 upon reasonable suspicion of his involvement in certain crimes.
+In contradistinction to the Petitioner's version, the position taken up by the 3rd Respondent is that the CID, on 26-06-2020, had summoned the Petitioner to the premises of the CID.
+It is also the position of the 3rd Respondent that the CID arrested the Petitioner on 26-06-2020 at the Special Branch of the CID upon reasonable suspicion of his involvement in certain crimes.

-Upon this Petition being supported, this Court by its Order dated 23-11-2022, had granted Leave to Proceed in respect of the alleged infringements of the Fundamental Rights of the Petitioners guaranteed under Articles 11, 12(1), 13(1), 13(2), 13(3), 13(5), 14(1)(g) and 14(1)(h) of the Constitution.
+Upon this Petition being supported, this Court by its order dated 23-11-2022, had granted Leave to Proceed in respect of the alleged infringements of the Fundamental

+Rights of the Petitioner guaranteed under Articles 11, 12(1), 13(1), 13(2), 13(3), 13(5), 14(1)(g) and 14(1)(h) of the Constitution.

-In light of the above assertions, the primary issue I have to address in this proceeding is the issue as to whether the claim by the 2nd Petitioner that he was arrested by the CID on 23-06-2020 has been established.
+In light of the above assertions, the primary issue I have to address in this proceeding is the issue as to whether the claim by the Petitioner that he was arrested by the CID while carrying out his duties at the PNB on 26-06-2023 has been established.
 It is to the said issue that I would now turn.

-It is the position of the 2nd Petitioner that he was suddenly placed under arrest,1 along with four other police officers attached to the PNB, by the 3rd Respondent who had accompanied several individuals clad in civil attire claiming to be from the CID.
-The submission of the learned Counsel who appeared for the Petitioners in the course of the hearing was that the 2nd Petitioner was arrested on 23-06-2020, while in the premises of PNB which is his own workplace as averred by the 2nd Petitioner himself at paragraph 08 of the Written Submissions of the Petitioners.
+It is the position of the Petitioner that he was suddenly placed under arrest,1 by the 3rd Respondent who had accompanied several individuals clad in civil attire claiming to be from the CID.
+The submission of the learned Counsel who appeared for the Petitioner in the course of the hearing was that the Petitioner was arrested on 26-06-2020, while in the premises of PNB which is his own workplace as averred by the Petitioner himself at paragraph 08 of the Petition.

-In order for the Respondents to make an arrest of an officer of the PNB within the premises of the PNB itself as alleged by the Petitioners, it would undoubtedly follow that such superior officers of the PNB as required would have been made aware of the intention to carry out such an arrest and consequently it would only be on the granting of permission by such superior officers that the 2nd Petitioner would be arrested.
-In such circumstances it would be prudent that the Petitioner names such superior officers of the PNB as Respondents in the instant petition.
+In order for the Respondents to make an arrest of an officer of the PNB within the premises of the PNB itself as alleged by the Petitioner, it would undoubtedly follow that the superior officers of the PNB are required to have been informed of the carrying out of such an arrest and consequently it should have been only with the permission of such superior officers or at least with their knowledge that the Petitioner could have been arrested.